sneakysneak/docs/pages/embedding/cyclr-concepts.md

 ### Cycle Transaction

-A Cycle Transaction is created each time a Cycle is triggered, it segregates the request& response data from each Cycle Step from each other allowing the Cycle to have multiple transactions in progress simultaneously.
+A Cycle Transaction is created each time a Cycle is triggered.
+It segregates the request and response data relating to each Cycle Step from other data, allowing the Cycle to have multiple Transactions in progress simultaneously.

 * * *

 ### Cycle Step

-A Cycle is made up of a collection of Cycle Steps, each step either connects with a third party API to send/recivie data or performs a logic action such as delaying the Cycle Transaction or performing diferent actions depending on the data received from the third party API.
+A Cycle is made up of a collection of Cycle Steps.
+Each Cycle Step may connect with a third party API to send and/or receive data, perform a logic action such as delaying the Cycle Transaction for a period of time, or perform different actions depending on the data received from the third party API.